mariadb-corporation/mariadb-connector-nodejs/README.md

   })
 ```

-## `isValid() → boolean`
+#### `isValid() → boolean`

 > Returns a boolean

-Indicates the state of the connection as the driver knows it.
-Socket might be disconnected without connector still knowing it.
+Indicates the connection state as the Connector knows it.
+If it returns false, there is an issue with the connection, such the socket disconnected without the Connector knowing about it.

-## `end() → Promise`
+#### `end() → Promise`

 >Returns a promise that :
 >  * resolves (no argument)
 >  * rejects with an [Error](#error).

-Gracefully end the connection.
-Connector will wait for current executing queries to finish, then close connection.
+Closes the connection gracefully, after waiting for any currently executing queries to finish.

-Example :
 ```javascript
 conn.end()
   .then(() => {